matthewvowels1/causalPipeline/README.md

 # causalPipeline
-A collection of causal resources for psychologists and social scientists.
+A collection of causal resources for psychologists and social scientists accompanying the paper:

-Includes:

-- 'ML_structural_interactions' PC algo with MI estimators and GCIT (needs tensorflow)
--
+'A Causal Research Pipeline and Tutorial for Psychologists and Social Scientists' (blinded for peer review).

+# Tutorial File

+Includes a tutorial ipynb file  ```causal_pipeline_tutorial.ipynb``` which steps through the analysis.

+Utilises data acquired with permission from https://www.icpsr.umich.edu/web/ICPSR/studies/37404/summary

-# for GPU stuff:
+# Installation

-nvidia-docker run -it --init --ipc=host -v /GitHub/Psych_ML/causalPipeline:/tmp/causalPipeline -p 8889:8888 35f8070e9363 /bin/bash

-jupyter notebook --ip 0.0.0.0 --no-browser --allow-root localhost:8889/tree‌  <- access this via host

-## Instructions for SAM and Docker
+## 1. Installing the Docker Image (recommended to use SAM causal discovery)

 This analysis uses SAM[1] which is included in the Causal Discovery Toolbox https://fentechsolutions.github.io/